A safe place where people learn and grow,

 - The volunteer will have an initial meeting with the co-ordinator to receive a role-specific induction and to agree a timetable and schedule of duties in line with the volunteer role description

-- Ongoing individual training programmes will be provided if necessary
+- Team meetings take place each term, as well as individual training programmes that will be provided if/where necessary

 Support & Supervision